 The disadvantage is, of course, that we have to make do without the magnification of the eyepiece, which, for a standard 25mm ocular, is already in the order of 40x.

-The other problem can be that the camera requires more back focus than the telescope focuser can offer, in which case a longer focuser tube or extensions or are the only solution – except on telescopes where the top cage (focuser + secondary mirror) can be moved towards the primary mirror, or v.v.
+The other problem can be that the camera requires considerably more in-travel than the telescope focuser can offer, in which case the use of a Barlow lens is likely the only solution – except on telescopes where the top cage (focuser + secondary mirror) can be moved towards the primary mirror, or v.v.

 Prime focus images can be captured with two types of equipment; the first being a so-called eyepiece camera.